 Sustainabilism is a moral stance based on care and goodwill, and on the cardinal virtues of justice, prudence, temperance and fortitude.
 Sustainabilism favours quality over quantity, sufficiency over affluence, and simple living over wasteful living.

 Sustainabilism is the idea that our lives are too precious to be wasted on trivial, unnecessary stuff.
 Life should be about the joy of being, not the burden of having.
-Sustainabilism is about making life happen by taking back the value-added.
+Sustainabilism is about making life happen by being more self-sufficient and ‘taking back the value-added’.
 Self-sufficiency is about consuming less, and producing as much as possible yourself including food, clothes, shelter and energy.
 The more DIY you can do the better.
 Self-sufficiency is not about being isolated, on the contrary, there is mutual benefit in helping each other and sharing with family, friends, neighbours and the wider community.
 This increases trust and social cohesion.

 Sustainabilism is the way to a better future by having a better present.